srajgopalan/solace-ci-cd-demo/README.md

 - Queue Endpoints

 If the objects already exist, this is indicated in the playbook run's output.
 It is not treated as a failure of the ansible task, and the playbook execution continues to to the next task.
 Object properties can be specified in a configuration file

+The sample currently does not have the feature to remove any message-vpns, when they are removed from the configuration file, and this operation will have to be performed manually.

 ![CI Flow Diagram](https://github.com/srajgopalan/solace-ci-cd-demo/blob/master/images/CI.jpg "Continuous Integration using Anisble and SEMPv2")